stratasan/strataworker-pdf/README.md

 Queue based worker for generating PDFs from the Stratasan app into S3 using the wkhtmltox Lambda Layer zip.

+Help is also available in the Makefile by running `make`

 # Development Setup
 We're going to:
 - Download the expected version of the lambda layer for wkhmltox (wkhtmltopdf)